wheelroom/wheelroom/packages/boilerplate/docs/getting-started.md

 npm run wr:cm
 ```

+> **_NOTE:_** All fields have a `name` attribute that contains the Dutch translation.
+Removing this attribute makes it fall back to the default value which is the English '%Field name%'.
+Future versions should have this properly localized.

 ## Create Contentful content set

 Create a dummy image asset and the boilerplate content set found in